 To interrupt pest life cycles, it is important to select cover crops of a different family than that of the future cash crops so that they do not harbour pests or diseases that can negatively impact the following cash crops.
-Some cover crops can perform bio fumigation if it is chopped up and worked into the soil, other crops serve as non-hosts.
-The host status differs between species and varieties for different pathogens and diseases.
+Some cover crops can perform bio fumigation if it is chopped up and worked into the soil, other crops serve as non-hosts or have active control methods.
+The host status differs between species and varieties of cover crops for different nematodes and diseases.
+Therefore it is important to correctly identify the pathogens present in your soil using an accredited lab.

+- Brown Mustard

 - White Mustard

 - Saia Oats

-- Brown Mustard

 - Sunn Hemp

 - Rhodes Grass

 - Marigold